hollowverse/hollowverse/notablePeople/keke-palmer/keke-palmer.md

     sourceUrl: "http://www.ywca.org/site/c.cuIRJ7NTKrLaG/b.7906537/k.7E86/Keke_Palmer_YWCA_USA_AntiBullying_Spokesperson.htm"
   - sourceTitle: "Let's Talk: Keke Palmer Kicks Off National Movement on Behalf of Girls with March to Times Square."
     sourceUrl: "http://www.bgca.org/newsevents/PressReleases/Pages/DoveEvents100312.aspx"
+summaries:
+  religion: "Keke Palmer is a preacher and choir director's daughter, and is a devout Christian still."
+  politicalViews: "She is a big Obama supporter, and also works to improve the lives and self-esteem of young women and girls."
 ---

 Lauren "Keke" Palmer was born in Harvey, Illinois.
 She grew up in Robbins, Illinois and Los Angeles, California.

 Palmer grew up in the church.
 I couldn't figure exactly which church it was, but it was a central part of her experience growing up.
-Her father was a preacher, and her mother was the director of the choir in which she got her start singing.<a class="source-citation" href="#http://www.scholastic.com/browse/article.jsp?id=3756844" title="Keke Palmer Makes Joyful Noise.">[1]</a> But according to Keke, they weren't over-the-top about it.
+Her father was a preacher, and her mother was the director of the choir in which she got her start singing.<a class="source-citation" href="#http%3A%2F%2Fwww.scholastic.com%2Fbrowse%2Farticle.jsp%3Fid%3D3756844" title="Keke Palmer Makes Joyful Noise.">[1]</a> But according to Keke, they weren't over-the-top about it.
 When asked if her parents were overbearing, she said,

 >Not at all, my mother and my father both, I mean we were religious but they didn't beat me over the head with it.
-They taught me about religion. . . but they let me have my own mind.<a class="source-citation" href="#http://globalgrind.com/entertainment/keke-palmer-jeremy-jordan-dish-their-screen-relationship" title="Keke Palmer And Jeremy Jordan Joyful Noise Interview.">[2]</a>
+They taught me about religion. . . but they let me have my own mind.<a class="source-citation" href="#http%3A%2F%2Fglobalgrind.com%2Fentertainment%2Fkeke-palmer-jeremy-jordan-dish-their-screen-relationship" title="Keke Palmer And Jeremy Jordan Joyful Noise Interview.">[2]</a>

 From what I gather from her [Twitter feed](https://twitter.com/KekePalmer), these days she doesn't seem to be too caught up on the details of religion, and seems to opt for an inclusive, love-based belief in God.
 First there's this one:

->God has no religion.<a class="source-citation" href="#https://twitter.com/KekePalmer/status/198561089464696832" title="KekePalmer: God has no religion.">[3]</a>
+>God has no religion.<a class="source-citation" href="#https%3A%2F%2Ftwitter.com%2FKekePalmer%2Fstatus%2F198561089464696832" title="KekePalmer: God has no religion.">[3]</a>

 And then there's this one which is representative of most of her God-related tweets–love yourself, love your enemies, be happy:

->God makes no mistakes, there for he made you perfectly and in the image of HIM.<a class="source-citation" href="#https://twitter.com/KekePalmer/status/305919313339097088" title="KekePalmer: God makes no mistakes, there …">[4]</a>
+>God makes no mistakes, there for he made you perfectly and in the image of HIM.<a class="source-citation" href="#https%3A%2F%2Ftwitter.com%2FKekePalmer%2Fstatus%2F305919313339097088" title="KekePalmer: God makes no mistakes, there …">[4]</a>

 She seems like a girl with a good head on her shoulders.

 ## So Much Grace

 Palmer is a big Obama fan.
 The 2012 election was the first time she was old enough to vote, and she took full advantage.
-The young actress tweeted support for the president,<a class="source-citation" href="#https://twitter.com/KekePalmer/status/266059991377670144" title="KekePalmer: OBAMA!!!!!!!!!!!!">[5]</a> campaigned for him at colleges,<a class="source-citation" href="#http://hbcubuzz.com/keke-palmer-campaigns-for-obama-voting-at-bethune-cookman/" title="Keke Palmer Campaigns for Obama &amp; Voting at Bethune Cookman.">[6]</a> and hosted the Kids' Inaugural event following the election.<a class="source-citation" href="#http://www.seventeen.com/college/presidential-election-blog/keke-palmer-kids-inaugural" title="Keke Palmer Hosts Kids&apos; Inaugural – Malia, Sasha, and Michelle Obama.">[7]</a> In one particularly heartfelt tweet during the presidential debates, she wrote,
+The young actress tweeted support for the president,<a class="source-citation" href="#https%3A%2F%2Ftwitter.com%2FKekePalmer%2Fstatus%2F266059991377670144" title="KekePalmer: OBAMA!!!!!!!!!!!!">[5]</a> campaigned for him at colleges,<a class="source-citation" href="#http%3A%2F%2Fhbcubuzz.com%2Fkeke-palmer-campaigns-for-obama-voting-at-bethune-cookman%2F" title="Keke Palmer Campaigns for Obama &amp; Voting at Bethune Cookman.">[6]</a> and hosted the Kids' Inaugural event following the election.<a class="source-citation" href="#http%3A%2F%2Fwww.seventeen.com%2Fcollege%2Fpresidential-election-blog%2Fkeke-palmer-kids-inaugural" title="Keke Palmer Hosts Kids&apos; Inaugural – Malia, Sasha, and Michelle Obama.">[7]</a> In one particularly heartfelt tweet during the presidential debates, she wrote,

 >Whenever President Obama speaks I just want to listen.
-He has so much Grace<a class="source-citation" href="#https://twitter.com/KekePalmer/status/253679793390895104" title="KekePalmer: Whenever President Obama speaks …">[8]</a>
+He has so much Grace<a class="source-citation" href="#https%3A%2F%2Ftwitter.com%2FKekePalmer%2Fstatus%2F253679793390895104" title="KekePalmer: Whenever President Obama speaks …">[8]</a>

 Outside of her support for Obama, she is incredibly involved in various causes related especially to young people.
-She works with the YWCA's Saving Our Daughters campaign to end bullying among girls and young women.<a class="source-citation" href="#http://www.ywca.org/site/c.cuIRJ7NTKrLaG/b.7906537/k.7E86/Keke_Palmer_YWCA_USA_AntiBullying_Spokesperson.htm" title="Keke Palmer, YWCA USA Anti-Bullying Spokesperson.">[9]</a> She has also teamed up with the Boys and Girls Club and the Girl Scouts of America to encourage girls and women to improve their self-esteem.<a class="source-citation" href="#http://www.bgca.org/newsevents/PressReleases/Pages/DoveEvents100312.aspx" title="Let&apos;s Talk: Keke Palmer Kicks Off National Movement on Behalf of Girls with March to Times Square.">[10]</a> And that's just the tip of the iceberg.
+She works with the YWCA's Saving Our Daughters campaign to end bullying among girls and young women.<a class="source-citation" href="#http%3A%2F%2Fwww.ywca.org%2Fsite%2Fc.cuIRJ7NTKrLaG%2Fb.7906537%2Fk.7E86%2FKeke_Palmer_YWCA_USA_AntiBullying_Spokesperson.htm" title="Keke Palmer, YWCA USA Anti-Bullying Spokesperson.">[9]</a> She has also teamed up with the Boys and Girls Club and the Girl Scouts of America to encourage girls and women to improve their self-esteem.<a class="source-citation" href="#http%3A%2F%2Fwww.bgca.org%2Fnewsevents%2FPressReleases%2FPages%2FDoveEvents100312.aspx" title="Let&apos;s Talk: Keke Palmer Kicks Off National Movement on Behalf of Girls with March to Times Square.">[10]</a> And that's just the tip of the iceberg.

 It looks like feminism has a fresh young face ready to take on the world.
 This isn't the last we'll hear from Keke Palmer.